Alert icon Keyboard navigation enabled.

 1. “All” email groups – Almost all environments have an “all” email group that allows executives or human resources to mass email all employees within an organization.
 This is typically used for emailing information that is relevant to all employee, such as next year’s holiday schedule, benefit enrollment information, or even unfortunate events that may affect a large group of people or the entire company.

-2. Human Interface Devices (HID) – While many of the readers may consider a printer as an old school piece of technology that does not have modern attack vectors, this is far from the truth.
+2. Human Interface Devices (HID) – While many of the readers may consider a printer as an old-school piece of technology that does not have modern attack vectors, this is far from the truth.
 Most modern printers and HIDs are “smart”.
 They can have access via the web, have browser interfaces, and can support multiple protocols for functions like printing and monitoring, including legacy ones like SNMP and FTP.

 3. Vendors – Ask yourself a simple question: What privileged access do your vendors have into your environment, and what privileged access do you have into your suppliers’ environments?
 Actually, that was a trick question and not a simple one to answer.

 If this “all” group is accessible externally or internally by a threat actor or disgruntled employee, the results can be devasting – for everyone.
 Think this is far-fetched?
-Some months back, I had discussions with a CEO whose company did not properly secure the “all” email group and a threat actor sent child pornography to the entire company.
+Some months back, I had discussions with a CEO whose company did not properly secure the “all” email group, and a threat actor sent illegal photographs to the entire company.
 Legally, the company did the right thing.
 They contacted the FBI and scrubbed every mail server, computer, laptop, and mobile phone to remove the images.
 This one nefarious email sent by a disgusting individual shut the business down for an extended period of time.
 The lesson learned—secure the “all” email group and any email group that can forward to large groups of people.
 This is privileged access, just in an untraditional form, within an application.
 As with any privileged access, it should be managed and locked down.

-Every modern HID has attack vectors, from default credentials through missing access control lists governing who can even access the device.
+Every modern HID has attack vectors, from default credentials to missing access control lists governing who can even access the device.
 For example, printing to a device located within the human resources or finance departments potentially allows insiders to access any other documents that may be unintentionally left on the printer.
 Default credentials, even for network management, can provide access to duplicate print jobs to a malicious destination, including storing them on the device’s internal storage for later retrieval via protocols like FTP.
 Each of these is a form of privileged access to a potentially sensitive device.
 These devices should be hardened for management and usage.
 In fact, just as a matter of reference, any device that is being deployed in your environment that is considered “smart” HID, like TVs and projectors, can suffer from similar types of privilege flaws, including monitoring a screen when a meeting may be considered private.

 Privileged access can actually mean anything from physical access to remote access that a vendor or supplier can have in order to maintain or provide some form of service into your, or their, environment.
 Many times, these are in the form of accounts that can be managed with an identity governance or privileged access management solution, but, often, organizations create an account in their domain, and then email or text the credentials (including the password) to the third party in order to grant access.
 The security of this is questionable at best.
 If you think this not an issue, think again.
 I personally closed an account in a major software vendor that was created almost 20 years ago and that still allowed me to gain access to license keys and software from my old employer.
 Access was still granted via my old email address, a compromised weak password, and a vendor and company that did not bother to clean up vendor access—even when employees left the organization.
 Obviously, the access was not administrative or root, but I did have enough access into material I should not have had.
 This is a privileged activity and should be managed.
 Certifying access for your vendors is critical to helping ensure that no inappropriate access occurs.